 All the best Black Friday VR headset deals to get you ready for Half-Life: Alyx

-With the release of Half-Life: Alyx lingering on the horizon, many of you (your deals herald included) may be wondering whether, given it’s Black Friday and everything this week, whether you should finally take the plunge pick up a great VR headset deal.
-Well, to help aid you in your quest for the best Black Friday VR headset deal, I’ve been scouring the web for all the best prices.
-From HTC Vives to Oculus Quests and even a couple of cheap Windows Mixed Reality headsets, here are the best Black Friday VR headset deals available right now.
+If Half-Life: Alyx has got you wondering whether you should finally take the plunge on a VR headset, have I got some Black Friday VR headset deals for you.
+Finally, there are some decent VR deals in the UK now, with big discounts on the HTC Vive, Vive Cosmos and Oculus Rift S. So, to help aid you in your quest for the best Black Friday VR headset deal, I’ve been scouring the web for all the best prices.
+Whether you’re after a top of the line HTC Vive Pro, an Oculus Quest or a cheap Windows Mixed Reality headset, here are the best Black Friday VR headset deals available right now.

-I’ll be upfront.
-There aren’t a huge number of great deals on just yet, but we’ve also still got a day to go before Black Friday proper, so I’ll update this article tomorrow with more deals as and when they appear.
-Big absentees include the Oculus Quest (and the HTC Vive Pro in the UK) at the moment, as well as other Windows Mixed Reality headsets, which seem to be increasingly scarce right now.
-Of course, if you’ve spotted a deal that hasn’t been included in the list below, do shout in the comments and I’ll add it in as soon as I can.
+Finally, there are some proper UK deals to look at now, so I’ve updated the list below with all the latest VR headset deals I can find.
+If any more crop up over the course of the day, I’ll add them in as soon as I can, so make sure you check back later if there’s something missing you’ve had your eye on.
+Windows Mixed Reality headsets also seem to be increasingly scarce right now, but again, I’ll do my best to try and keep on top of everything.
+Of course, if you’ve spotted a deal that hasn’t been included in the list below, do shout in the comments and I’ll add it in pronto.

 Half-Life: Alyx will run on any VR headset that’s compatible with SteamVR, which means you don’t have to shell out buckets of cash for an expensive Valve Index to play it (which sadly doesn’t have any Black Friday deals on it whatsoever unfortunately).
 Instead, you’ve got loads of choice, from cheaper Windows Mixed Reality headsets all the way up to the Oculus Rift and HTC Vive headsets.